-The business of…well, business, is busy, driven, competitive and, did we mention, busy?
-Once you step off the college campus and onto the fast track of making money and pursuing a career, where on Earth would you ever find the time to go back to school for your M.B.A. degree?
+The business of…well, business, is busy, driven, competitive, and did we mention, busy?
+Once you step off the college campus and onto the fast track of making money and pursuing a career, where can you find the time to go back to school for your M.B.A. degree?
 A lot of people never take that next step because there just isn't enough time in the day to add classes to the mix.
 Or is there?

 There are several M.B.A. programs available on the Internet, but the most legitimate and valuable ones are those commonly referred to as a "blended M.B.A. program"—a mix of traditional classroom- and group-interaction infused with a heavy dose of online instruction.
 For a generation of computer-savvy students brought up in a high-tech world, online education seems a logical way to seamlessly blend a busy modern work life with the pursuit of higher education.

 Initially found at for-profit schools, blended M.B.A. programs are now making the rounds at public universities as well.
 You can find reasonably priced, high-quality programs at legitimate institutions.
 This is an important distinction in an industry rife with diploma mills offering online M.B.A. courses of study with very little (if any) legitimacy.

 Not everyone is on board with the idea of an advanced business degree earned largely outside of the classroom.
 Some corporate recruiters will tell you they won't give a second thought to someone with an online degree unless it was from a top-tier school.
 Other critics cite a lack of professional networking and personal interaction as a huge weakness in providing a quality education and view such programs as something of a half-baked M.B.A. degree.